AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-6/securing-your-wifi-router-from-infiltrators/README.md

 # Securing your Wi-Fi router from infiltrators

-In this exercise, we will remotely take over a standard, off-the-shelf consumer Wi-Fi router, such as those often used in homes, cafés, and local businesses After we have taken control of the router, we will install an after-market system on one of our own routers and reconfigure it in a highly secure manner to immunize ourselves against the same sort of attack(s).
+In this exercise, we will remotely take over a standard, off-the-shelf consumer Wi-Fi router, such as those often used in homes, cafés, and local businesses.
+After we have taken control of the router, we will install an after-market system on one of our own routers and reconfigure it in a highly secure manner to immunize ourselves against the same sort of attack(s).
 Our goal is to understand how to better protect our homes, community establishments, and those networks' users from a variety of malicious attackers as well as how these attackers might target one of the most common electronic devices found in a home: the Wi-Fi router itself.

 Essentially, we will be probing for several types of [common wireless network vulnerabilities](https://en.wikipedia.org/wiki/Cracking_of_wireless_networks) and learn how to configure a small office or home office ("SoHo") Wi-Fi network securely.